 On June 16, 2021, a claim was filed regarding a proposed class action against Corby related to black discoloration near aging warehouses owned by our Parent company, for which Corby acted as manager until June 30, 2020, pursuant to an agreement with our Parent company, HWSL.
 On December 21, 2023, the court declined to certify the class action and the plaintiffs have since filed a notice of appeal.
-Corby believes the claim is without merit and intends to vigorously defend itself.
-Due to the inherent uncertainties of litigation, it is not possible to predict the final outcome of this class action, or determine the amount of any potential losses resulting therefrom, if any, therefore has not recorded a provision in its financial results.
+Corby believes the appeal is without merit and intends to vigorously respond.
+Due to the inherent uncertainties of litigation, it is not possible to predict the final outcome of this appeal, or determine the amount of any potential losses resulting therefrom, if any, and therefore a provision in financial results has not been recorded.